imhotepper/polymer_ing/_slides/Slides. 7. Offline Apps/serviceworker.md

 * Service workers do have access to the IndexedDB API.
 * Service workers make extensive use of promises

+---
 ### Service worker lifecycle

 First installation
 <img src="./images/sw-lifecylce.png"/>

+---
 ### Service worker requirements

 * Service worker requires HTTPS, localhost with http will work but upon deployment HTTPS is required!
-* Serivce workser have a scope
+* Service workser have a scope
     * Catch requests from clients under scope only
     * Max scope is the location of the workers

+---
 ### How to use service worker
  Steps to implement
 1. Registering the worker
 2. Add eventlisteners for different stages of the service worker